 655.23 Limitations of liability; proof of financial responsibility.
 (3) (a) Except as provided in par. (d), every health care provider either shall insure and keep insured the health care provider's liability by a policy of health care liability insurance issued by an insurer authorized to do business in this state or shall qualify as a self-insurer.
 Qualification as a self-insurer is subject to conditions established by the commissioner and is valid only when approved by the commissioner.
-The commissioner may establish conditions that permit a self-insurer to self-insure for claims that are not covered by the fund.
-An approved self-insurance plan may provide coverage for all affiliated health care providers under a controlling legal entity.
+The commissioner may establish conditions that permit a self-insurer to self-insure for claims that are against employees who are health care practitioners and that are not covered by the fund.
+An approved selfinsurance plan may provide coverage for all affiliated health care providers under a controlling legal entity.